-Sunil Badal, Senior Scientist1, Benjamin Peters, Lab Head2, Uma Sreenivasan, Head of Reference Materials R&D1
+Sunil Badal, Senior Scientist, Benjamin Peters, Lab Head, Uma Sreenivasan, Head of Reference Materials R&D

-The legal use of recreational and medical cannabis is expanding globally along with growth in hemp-based products, based on cannabidiol, for health and wellness.
+The legal use of recreational and medical cannabis is expanding globally along with hemp-based products (based on cannabidiol), for health and wellness.
 Hemp is defined legally in various geographies as cannabis varieties with limits on total tetrahydrocannabinol (THC) content.
-Cannabis and hemp products need to be tested to determine accurate potency of the active cannabinoid constituents to ensure consumer safety.
-Cannabis products on the market range from plants to distillates, and edibles to cosmetics.
+To ensure consumer safety, cannabis and hemp products need to be tested to determine accurate potency of the active cannabinoid constituents.
+Cannabis products in the market range from plants to distillates, and edibles to cosmetics.
 This broad variety of matrices underscores the need for robust columns and high throughput analytical methods.

-This work provides a complete HPLC-DAD (high performance liquid chromatography - diode array detection) workflow for cannabinoids analysis using robust Chromolith® monolithic silica HPLC columns with low column back pressure.
-Chromolith® monolithic silica HPLC columns enable fast and cost-efficient separations due to low column backpressure and the very high robustness of the column.
-The low backpressure allows very fast separation with high flow rates at same solvent consumption per sample compared to slower low flow-rate methods.
+This work provides a complete HPLC-DAD (high performance liquid chromatography-diode array detection) workflow for cannabinoids analysis using robust Chromolith® HighResolution (HR) HPLC columns which are based on monolithic silica.
+Chromolith® HPLC columns enable fast and cost-efficient separations due to low column backpressure and the very high robustness of the column.
+The low backpressure allows fast separation at high flow rates with the same mobile phase consumption per sample compared to slower low flow-rate methods.
 The workflow offers the following:

-Figure 1.Chemical structures of fourteen cannabinoids studied in this study.
+Figure 1.Chemical structures of fourteen cannabinoids included in this study.

 In this work, hemp bud samples were analyzed to determine their potency.
 Sample preparation involved ethanol extraction of cannabinoids from plant material.
-The extract was then analyzed applying an HPLC-UV method and using a Chromolith® monolithic silica HPLC column.
+The extract was then analyzed applying an HPLC-UV method and using a Chromolith® HR RP-18e monolithic silica HPLC column.
 Quantitation was performed utilizing a 6-point calibration curve obtained from HPLC-UV analysis of standard solutions prepared from CRMs.
-Peaks were identified using the retention times from chromatogram of 14 mix cannabinoids.
-Cannabinoids peaks were also verified by comparing UV absorption spectra of both samples and standards.
-Furthermore, robustness of monolithic silica based Chromolith® was demonstrated via retention time stability and separation efficiency after 1400 injections.
+Peaks were identified using the retention times from a chromatogram of a 14 cannabinoids mix.
+Cannabinoid peaks were also verified by comparing UV absorption spectra of both samples and standards.
+Furthermore, robustness of the monolithic silica based Chromolith® was demonstrated via retention time stability and separation efficiency after 1400 injections.

 For mobile phase A, 0.1% H3PO4 (aq.) was prepared by adding 1 mL H3PO4 to 1000 mL of water.
 Pure methanol was used as mobile phase B.

-Standard solutions containing six major analytes were prepared using CRMs from Merck as shown in the table below:
+Standard solutions containing six major analytes were prepared using Supelco® CRMs as shown in the Table 1.

-Peak identification solution containing 14 cannabinoids was prepared using CRMs as shown below:
+A peak identification solution containing 14 cannabinoids was prepared using CRMs, as shown in Table 2.

-Cannabinoids were extracted from hemp buds using ethanol extraction as explained below to demonstrate the extraction from plant matrix:
+Cannabinoids were extracted from hemp buds using ethanol extraction as explained below:

-a) Homogenize 1 g hemp bud (particle size < 1 mm).
-(Low temperature homogenization such as frozen ball-milling is preferred method of homogenization without sample degradation.)
+1. Homogenize 1 g hemp bud (particle size <1 mm).
+(Low temperature homogenization such as

-d) Incubate sample on horizontal shaker for 30 mins.
+5. Incubate sample on horizontal shaker for 30 min.

-e) Centrifuge sample at 4000 rpm for 5 minutes to pellet plant material.
+6. Centrifuge sample at 4000 rpm for 5 min to pellet plant material.

 Subsequent analysis was performed applying a 2 mm I.D.
 Chromolith® HR RP-18e HPLC column using conditions described in Table 3.

 Calibration curves were obtained for six major cannabinoids (CBD, CBG, CBDA, CBN, ∆9-THC, and THCA); see chromatogram in Figure 3.
 Linearity of R2>0.995 was obtained for all analytes within the range of 0.25-100 µg/mL (Figure 4).

-Results showed that the “as is” hemp bud sample contained 7.37% (wt/wt) total CBD and 0.25% (wt/wt) total THC (Table 2).
-Stable retention time for cannabinoids was observed during 1400 injections demonstrating the robustness of the column towards a complex matrix like hemp bud extract.
+Results showed that the “as is” hemp bud sample contained 7.37% (wt/wt) total CBD and 0.25% (wt/ wt) total THC (Table 5).
+Stable retention time for cannabinoids was observed during 1400 injections, demonstrating the robustness of the column towards a complex matrix like hemp bud extract.

 In HPLC-UV analysis, identity of analytes depends on retention times and can be compromised by co-eluting peaks.
-It is necessary to ensure that no impurity is co-eluting with the peak of interest.
-Here, we minimized the effects of impurities by comparing the UV absorption spectra of the analytes with those of the standards.
-As can be seen from Figure 6, most analytes in hemp bud extract display absorption profiles like those of the standard analytes.
-Among them, CBN seems to contain an impurity which is visible in the chromatogram in Figure 5 as well.
+Therefore, it is necessary to ensure that no co- elution of matrix compounds with the peak of interest is taking place.
+Here, we checked for the effects of matrix impurities by comparing the UV absorption spectra of the analytes identified in the sample with those of the standards.
+As can be seen in Figure 6, most analytes in the hemp bud extract display absorption profiles similar to those of the standard.
+Among them, the spectra of CBN seems to contain an impurity which is visible as an extra peak in the chromatogram in Figure 5 as well.
 This additional verification with UV absorption spectra further ensures the identity of detected analytes.

-Figure 6.Overlay of UV spectra from hemp bud sample (Red) and standard solution (Blue) at same retention time for six analytes.
+Figure 6.Overlay of UV spectra from hemp bud sample (green) and standard solution at same retention time (purple) for six analytes.
 Slight differences in CBN spectra between sample and standard might be due to the overlap with another peak as can be seen in Figure 5.

-The separation of matrix-rich samples, such as herbs, food, or biological samples tends to reduce the column lifetime to particulate columns if no sufficient sample preparation is performed before HPLC separation.
-Chromolith® monolithic silica HPLC columns due to their bimodal pore structure allow the separation of matrix-rich samples with extended column lifetime, with no or very reduced sample preparation required before separation.
-Extended column lifetime and reduced sample preparation will significantly reduce the cost of operation.
-Figure 7 shows the stability of the retention factor for the analysis of cannabinoids in a hemp sample with a Chromolith® HR RP18e 100-2mm column during 1400 injections.
+The separation of matrix-rich samples, such as herbs, food, or biological samples tends to reduce the lifetime of particulate columns if insufficient sample preparation/cleanup is performed before HPLC separation.
+Chromolith® monolithic silica HPLC columns due to their bimodal pore structure allow the separation of matrix-rich samples with extended column lifetime, with no or very reduced sample preparation required.
+Extended column lifetime and reduced sample preparation significantly reduces the overall cost of operation.
+Figure 7 shows the stability of the retention factors for the analysis of cannabinoids in a hemp extract sample with a Chromolith® HR RP-18e 100×2 mm column over 1400 injections.
 Results demonstrate the robustness of monolithic silica based Chromolith® columns.

-In between cannabinoid sample analyses, the separation efficiency of the Chromolith® column was tracked with a performance test.
-Anthracene was used as the analyte and results were compared with those obtained for two other HPLC columns with small particle size: Ascentis® Express 2 µm (superficially porous particles-SPP) and Purospher® STAR 2 µm (fully porous particles, FPP) (Table 6).
+In between cannabinoid sample analyses, the separation efficiency of the Chromolith® column was tracked with a performance test using anthracene.
+Separation efficiency was tracked by calculating plate count (N).
+Results were compared with those obtained for two other HPLC columns with small particle size: Ascentis® Express 2 µm (superficially porous particles, SPP) and Purospher® STAR 2 µm (fully porous particles, FPP) (Table 6).
 In addition, retention time stability was compared using CBD.
-For the CBD retention time comparison, the cannabinoid separation was optimized for the Chromolith® column and was then transferred to Purospher® STAR and Ascentis® Express columns in order to create comparable stability results.
-No significant change in the CBD retention time is observed after 1400 injections.
-The efficiency for the monolithic silica based Chromolith® columnonly slightly decreased (2.7%), while for the fully porous and superficially porous, a reduction of 25.3% and 11.3%, respectively, was determined.
+For the CBD retention time comparison, the cannabinoid separation was optimized for the Chromolith® column and was then transferred to Purospher® STAR and Ascentis® Express columns in order to create comparable stability data.
+No significant change in the CBD retention time was observed after 1400 injections.
+The efficiency for the monolithic silica based Chromolith® column only slightly decreased (2.7%), while for the fully porous and superficially porous, a reduction of 25.3% and 11.3%, respectively, was determined.
 These results again show the robustness of both bimodal pore structure and rigid monolithic silica skeleton over an extended analysis period.

-This work demonstrates an HPLC-DAD workflow, using a monolithic silica based Chromolith® HPLC column, for the determination of cannabinoids in hemp bud samples.
-Sample homogenization, use of accurate CRMs, separation of 14 cannabinoids with very good selectivity, and robustness of Chromolith® columns are important elements of the workflow.
+This work demonstrates an HPLC-DAD workflow, using a monolithic silica based Chromolith® HR RP-18e HPLC column, for the determination of cannabinoids in hemp bud samples.
+Sample homogenization, use of accurate CRMs, separation of 14 cannabinoids with good selectivity, and robustness of Chromolith® columns are important elements of the workflow.
 Hemp bud samples were homogenized at low temperature to prevent analyte degradation using a cryo-cup grinder, followed by double extraction with ethanol.
-Resulting solution was diluted, filtered, and subjected to HPLC-DAD analysis.
+The resulting solution was diluted, filtered, and subjected to HPLC-DAD analysis.
 Calibration curves were obtained by analyzing solutions prepared from CRMs.
 Cannabinoids in hemp bud extract were identified based on retention time match with standards and cross verified with UV absorption spectra.
 Results showed that the hemp bud samples contained 7.37% (wt/wt) total CBD and 0.25% (wt/wt) total THC on as is basis without determining dry weight data.
-The robustness of Chromolith® columns was also demonstrated by the analysis of cannabinoids in hemp bud extract, resulting in a stable retention factor during 1400 injections, proving once more the suitability of these columns for matrix-rich samples.
+The robustness of Chromolith® columns was also demonstrated by the analysis of hemp bud and stable retention factors for cannabinoids over 1400 injections, proving once more the suitability of these columns for matrix-rich samples.

 To continue reading please sign in or create an account.Don't Have An Account?